zruncho3d/DuelingZero/SOFTWARE.md

 One mildly interesting bit is the move split needed for the Segmented Avoidance case, which can be handled with basic y = mx + b math.

 Aside from these bits, the code is pretty straightforward... surprisingly so.

+`duel.py` is also capable of driving two independent Klipper instances in a "Ships in the Night"-style setup.
+This code enabled me to validate the avoidance algorithms on a real printer, before modifying Klipper, but for all kinds of reasons, the integrated Klipper version is better: no static port partitioning, no easy ability to use a shared nozzle endstop, and no ability to use a single web interface for the whole printer, amongst other issues.